This client memorandum is a newly revised version of an alert that was published on October 3, 2025.

 We recommend that transaction parties involved in a CFIUS process or considering a CFIUS filing during the shutdown carefully consider transaction timelines and options with respect to navigating CFIUS considerations during the shutdown to ensure that they comply with necessary filing requirements while also addressing the effects of timing uncertainty on their transactions.

 In addition to CFIUS, parties should continue to comply with the requirements of the U.S. Outbound Investment Program which, like CFIUS, is managed by the U.S. Department of the Treasury.
-This program, which prohibits U.S. persons from engaging in certain investment activities involving covered foreign person (essentially, Chinese companies engaged in certain semiconductor, AI and quantum computing development activities) and requires notices to the U.S. government related to other covered investment activities, is not affected by the shutdown with respect to U.S. person’s compliance obligations.
+This program, which prohibits U.S. persons from engaging in certain investment activities involving covered foreign persons (essentially, Chinese companies engaged in certain semiconductor, AI and quantum computing development activities) and requires notices to the U.S. government related to other covered investment activities, is not affected by the shutdown with respect to U.S. persons’ compliance obligations.

-Internal Revenue Service
+Internal Revenue Service; Tax Court

 * * *